 Program Exit Application (graduation) fee is charged when the student applies for graduation upon completion of their program of study.
 This fee is charged regardless of the student’s intention to participate in the annual Commencement Ceremony.
 The fee covers costs of diploma/certificate creation and mailing.

 See the fees in the Academic Catalog for information on the current Program Exit fees.
-Note that late submissions incur increased fees.

-Please keep in mind that diplomas and transcripts take time to create.
+Please keep in mind that diplomas and certificates take time to create.
 The time varies based upon the time of year that a student is completing their program.
 It can take up to 8 weeks for a diploma or certificate to be made and shipped to the student once all degree requirements have been verified at the completion of the semester.

 If you decide to postpone your program exit, you must inform the Office of the Registrar in writing of your intent to contact the Registrar’s Office.